Are Tracks Worth It? Pros and Cons

 Allow for a Safer and More Controlled Ride

-One of the major benefits you’ll discover when installing tracks is how you can maintain a slow and steady pace through rough and challenging grounds.
+One of the significant benefits you’ll discover when installing tracks is how you can maintain a slow and steady pace through rough and challenging grounds.

 This benefit became particularly evident once we used a tracked ATV and trailer to carry a team of hunters across a river crossing.